trajafri/htdp-image/FEATURELIST.md

   (and even draws them there!).
   htdp-image doesn't have that feature so every image is drawn in a new window.
 * empty-scene is basically the same as a rectangle (or, there is no concept of scene as it is in 2htdp/image).
+  In later versions, this will be removed.
 * Non-convex polygons are glitchy, thanks to OpenGL.
 Something will be done to fix non-convex polygons provided by htdp-image, but if a user creates a non-convex polygon, then they might run into OpenGL issues.
 * placeImage does not crop part of images that lay outside the dimensions of the image they are being placed on top of.
+  In other words, placeImage is similar to add-polygon function.
 * Since placeImage does not crop parts of image out of bounds, we have two options.
   - We ignore the parts out of bounds
-  - We increase the bounds so that the binding box contains both images htdp-image chooses the second option, which results in placeImage being a function that can be used to implement all combinator functions.
+  - We increase the bounds so that the binding box contains both images

+  htdp-image chooses the second option, which results in placeImage being a function that can be used to implement all combinator functions.
 * I don't think cropping will be supported, unless there is some hacky way of simulating cropping.